-WordPress now powers one-third of all sites on the web.
+WordPress now powers more than one-third of all sites on the web.
 That shows how powerful WordPress is as a CMS.

 The great thing about the WordPress is that you can extend the functionality of WordPress by using plugins.

 Because of the availability of plugins, now you can manage everything from WordPress dashboard.
-Even projects and tasks.
+Even tasks and projects.

 Yes, you can have the functionalities of project management tools like Trello, Basecamp, Asana, etc inside your WordPress site.